mui/material-ui/docs/pages/blog/2023-mui-values.md

 By "community," we refer to both the user base that we serve and the team that propels us forward.

 The litmus test for any decision at MUI begins with a simple yet profound query: How does this contribute to our community's progress?
-We prioritise the needs and feedback of the community, and invest our efforts toward what will bring the greatest benefit to the greatest number of people.
+We prioritize the needs and feedback of the community, and invest our efforts toward what will bring the greatest benefit to the greatest number of people.

 Putting community first means also that we consciously forge connections.
-We recognise that deeper mutual understanding fuels collective progress.
+We recognize that deeper mutual understanding fuels collective progress.
 By investing in relationships, we enhance collaboration, foster productive teamwork, and create a work environment that's as enjoyable as it is efficient.

 **Avoid bureaucracy** is all about staying lean, open, and people-first.
 One of the core beliefs we hold at MUI is that people are the best experts on when, where, and how they will do their best work.